NexPlayer/iOS-SDK/advanced.md

 The `NXPlayerView` class provides a CAEAGLLayer for video output, and even handles the creation of an associated `NXPlayer` instance automatically (this instance can be accessed through `NXPlayerView::player`).

 Alternatively, you can create your own UIView subclass with CAEAGLLayer support, and assign the layer from that class to `NXPlayer::renderLayer`.
-If you do this, you should also have thelayoutSubviewsmethod of the custom UIView subclass call `prepareVideoBuffers (NXPlayer)` to adjust the size of the OpenGL buffers to match the new size of the layer.
+If you do this, you should also have the layout Subviews method of the custom UIView subclass call `prepareVideoBuffers (NXPlayer)` to adjust the size of the OpenGL buffers to match the new size of the layer.

 If your content does not include video, or if you do not care about displaying that video, you may safely create an`NXPlayer` instance without an associated render layer.